CelesteValambhia/XmodemFileTransfer-Uart/docs/Setup_Virtual_Serial_Comm.md

   ./serial_transfer.sh receive images.jpeg /dev/pts/2
   ```

+> [!Note] One can also use xmodem on minicom to test.
+Write on terminal `minicom -D /dev/pts/1 -b 9600`
+> and go to File transfer option on minicom and select xmodem.

 * FANTASTIC!
 We have two virtusl ports for serial UART communication for file transfer.
 Now we can utilize these ports to transfer files via xmodem protocol.